coopers98/genericcrud/README.md

 Usage
 -----

+Be warned that this isn't really a turn key package right now.
+You'll likely need to dive into the source a little to understand how it is all going.
+Fear not, it is pretty straight forward and shouldn't be too hard to follow.

 This is a trait so use it on a Controller that you want to have the Generic CRUD functionality on.

 In your routes.php file, add a resource